masterzuj/dice/README.md

-Also you can change the link, wich opens when the dice was rolled
+Also you can change the link, wich opens when the dice was rolled:

     var numberwin = [
             { number: 1, image: "./arrow.png", href: "./arrow.png" },